t-drape/flight_booker/README.md

 The next error I encountered was matching the searched date to the flight dates.
 I ran into the same issue with the datetime being too complex.
 This time, I queried the database to find all the flights that had the correct arriving and departing airports.
 Once I had those, I looped over them to find the ones whose start_stripped times were the same as the user inputted time.
 This works, however, this is not efficient memory wise.

+Another one I faced was multiple dates.
+Since I used datetime for the flight time, Each flight time was (almost) always different.
+So, I had to use looping to find the dates that were already in the list.
+This way, I kept the flight instances, so I could still run flight_date_formatted inside the options_from_collection_for_select.